NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 It is important to notice that these libraries are installed on the host.

-The NVIDIA Container Runtime implements forward compatibility as an OIC hook.
-If the "nvidia-container-runtime.modes.legacy.cuda-compat-mode"
+The NVIDIA Container Runtime implements forward compatibility as an OCI hook.
+If the "nvidia-container-runtime.modes.legacy.cuda-compat-mode" config option is set to "hook", enable-cuda-compat is used.

 The hook will then execute and mount the compat libraries under “/usr/local/cuda/compat”.
 The mechanism used is called Container Device Interface.